What is Maturity Matching / Hedging Approach?

 Maturity Matching Explained with Example

 But why?
-This is what is answered in this post.
-I suggest reading thoroughly along with the diagram to understand correctly.
+Here is the answer.
+I suggest reading thoroughly along with the diagram to understand it correctly.

 Maturity Matching or Hedging Approach Equation

-This matching approach of working capital financing can be explained in terms of a simple equation as follows
+This matching approach to working capital financing can be explained in a simple equation as follows.

 Long Term Funds will Finance = Fixed Assets + Permanent Working Capital